On the computation of geometric features of spectra of linear operators on Hilbert spaces: Main Results: The Foundations of Computing Geometric Features of Spectra

 \subsection{Fractal dimensions of spectra}

-If one knows that the spectrum of an operator has zero Lebesgue measure, it is natural to ask about its fractal dimension.
-This question is not just borne out of mathematical curiosity, for instance the fractal dimension leads to an upper bound on the spreading of an initially localised wavepacket \cite{damanik2008fractal}.
-However, estimating the fractal dimension is extremely difficult (see \cite{puelz2015spectral} for a method using periodic approximations).
-One possible reason is that it is not possible to construct a height one tower of algorithms, even for the most basic definition of fractal dimension, the box-counting dimension.
+When considering operators from physical models, such as Schr\"odinger operators in quantum mechanics, fractal dimensions of spectra are related to important physical phenomena, such as the spreading of an initially localised wavepacket \cite{killip2003dynamical}.
+Further applications and numerical studies have already been discussed in \S \ref{intro}.
+However, estimating the fractal dimension is extremely difficult.
+This can be explained by the SCI hierarchy - the $\mathrm{SCI}>1$, even for computing the box-counting dimension, the most basic definition of fractal dimension.
 The Hausdorff dimension is even worse and has $\text{SCI}\geq 3$.
-In this section we will exclusively treat self-adjoint operators and hence seek fractal dimensions of subsets of $\mathbb{R}$.\footnote{The proofs for general self-adjoint operators can be adapted with an additional limit and the use of two-dimensional covering boxes to treat the class of general bounded operators.
-Some care must be needed involving boundaries of covering boxes for the Hausdorff dimension, but we omit the details.}
+In this section, we exclusively treat self-adjoint operators and hence seek fractal dimensions of $\mathrm{Sp}(A)\subset\mathbb{R}$.\footnote{The proofs for general self-adjoint operators can be adapted with an additional successive limit and the use of two-dimensional covering boxes to treat the class of general bounded operators.
+Some care is needed to deal with the boundaries of covering boxes for the Hausdorff dimension, but we omit the details.}